Curried Cauliflower Soup

-A True Food Kitchen exclusive!
 This rich soup is healthy, vegan, and quick to prepare.
 It’s good hot or cold and keeps well if you don’t serve it all at once.
 I use orange cauliflower when I can find it, for its higher content of beta-carotene than white.
 Cashew milk makes the soup deliciously creamy.
 This is a good way to get the anti-inflammatory benefit of turmeric.
 Garnish each bowl with caramelized onions and bright green cilantro for a beautiful presentation.
+A True Food Kitchen recipe.

 Food as Medicine

 Like all cruciferous vegetables, cauliflower offers a host of health benefits including several potent anti-inflammatory compounds.
 It is a good source of vitamin K, which has been shown to directly modulate the body’s inflammatory response.
 It also contains substances that the body can convert to sulforaphane, which supports blood vessel health and may offer other cardiovascular benefits.

 2 teaspoons extra virgin olive oil